 Staff appreciation is often celebrated during the first week of May, but other opportunities for teacher gifts and shout-outs include the beginning of the year, the end of the year, and the holiday season.
 Staff development days and parent-teacher conference days are also great occasions to provide snacks and meals.
 Some parent groups recognize school staffers monthly, while others like to surprise their teachers randomly with small gifts.

-Here are some of our favorite creative ideas, from teacher gifts with a personal touch to events with a money-saving focus.
+Here are some of our favorite creative teacher appreciation week gift ideas, from those with a personal touch to events with a money-saving focus.

 Gift Card Bouquets